Sleep dentistry provides a safe and effective way for special needs patients to receive the dental treatment they need.

 The Dental Anesthesia Center

-When you come in for your appointment, Dr. Hoffmann, Dr.Thoms or Dr. Daugherty will decide which level is best for you or your loved one.
+When you come in for your appointment, Dr. Hoffmann, Dr.Thoms or Dr. Behl will decide which level is best for you or your loved one.

 Your initial oral examination includes a visual examination, charting, diagnosis and treatment recommendations.
 We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.